-- A description of the premises where the dogs are being kept - A description of the facilities
+- A description of the premises where the dogs are being kept - □ A description of the facilities

-- Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. - Certification that they comply and will continue to comply with animal
+- ☑ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.

-Questions breeding, housing and husbandry standards Other - please specify: 2.
-What do you think local governments should take into account when considering a dog breeder application or renewal? ☑ The number of dogs being kept on the premises ☑ The breed of dogs ☑ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ Other - please specify: The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
-It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.
-3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ☒ Yes ☐ No ☐ Unsure 4.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ☑ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?
-3+ ☐ No ☐ Unsure Local Governments should have the powers to enter and inspect if a complaint has been made.
+Certification that they comply and will continue to comply with animal eding, housing and husbandry standards Other - please specify: con in its con i local law Other - please specify: The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept. a de ren∈ ⊠ □ ould local governments have the power to enter and inspect premises of og breeder, or premises that are subject to a dog breeder application or ewal?
+Yes No Unsure pre ren ⊠ owr what situations should a local government be able to enter and inspect mises of a dog breeder of that are subject to a dog breeder application or ewal?
+Where the dog breeder owns more than a certain number of dogs, or as a kennel establishment-If yes, how many?
+It should depend on the e of the property and kennels.
+No Unsure be provided when transferring a dog and the requirement to update a dog's microchip database details with the breeder's dog owner number.